Parachute tower: Military history

 The first parachute tower in the United States was a 115 ft tower in Ocean County, New Jersey, built by Stanley Switlik and first used by Amelia Earhart on 2 June 1935.
 The 262 feet Parachute Jump ride at the 1939 New York World's Fair (later moved to Coney Island) was a parachute tower, though the United States Army parachute training centre at Fort Benning had only 34 feet towers until 1941.
 Major William Lee of the United States Army, in charge of the training of the first 48-man platoon of US paratroopers, saw the Parachute Jump ride and constructed a similar tower at Fort Benning.
 Three further towers were later erected.
 Each stood 254 feet high and had four arms—each of which could hoist a single paratrooper—that spanned 134 feet.

 The Polish Army used the Parachute Tower Katowice for training.
 The tower was used as a vantage point on 4 September 1939 during the defence of the town from the German invasion.
 The story of its defence by Polish boy and girl scouts has been described as a "heroic myth".
-Some of the Polish Army escaped to the United Kingdom after the fall of Poland and was based at Largo House, Scotland.
+Some of the Polish Army escaped to the United Kingdom after the fall of Poland and were based at Largo House, Scotland.
 Here they constructed a parachute tower, the first to be built in the British Empire, which was used to train the 1st Independent Parachute Brigade.
 The British military later constructed their own parachute tower (with capacity for two paratroopers) at RAF Ringway, which was moved to RAF Abingdon in 1950.

 The USSR had a large number of parachute training towers, with 559 in operation by 1939.
 Japan had at least four in operation during the Second World War.
 The Turkish Aeronautical Association constructed two parachute towers in İzmir and Ankara between 1935 and 1937 based on a Russian tower in use at Gorky Park.
 Rhodesia also had a parachute tower at New Sarum Air Force Base.